danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 {% endhighlight %}

 Pretty straight-forward math.
-Now we have a progress bar that shows us the percentage of votes each option has. progress bar percentage and the total vote count should update as soon as you cast your vote on any poll.
+Now we have a progress bar that shows us the percentage of votes each option has.
+The progress bar percentage and the total vote count should update as soon as you cast your vote on any poll.

 <br />